republik/plattform/components/editor/modules/figure/docs.md

 # editorOptions

-`afterType`, type string, block to create when pressing enter in the caption
+`afterType`, slate type string, block to create when pressing enter in the caption

 `sizes`, array of objects with following keys
 - `label`, string, radio label